FriendsOfCake/crud/docs/actions.rst

 The main difference between your normal Controller actions and a CRUD Action is that the CRUD Action is highly generic and flexible.

+What Is An Action?
+^^^^^^^^^^^^^^^^^^

+A CRUD action roughly translates to a normal Controller action.

+The primary difference is that CRUD actions are made to be as generic and secure out of the box as possible.

+You can consider a CRUD action as a more flexible PHP trait that fits nicely withing the CakePHP eco system.

 The Anatomy Of An Action
 ^^^^^^^^^^^^^^^^^^^^^^^^